OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-095.md

 ## Psalm 95:1

-> Come, let’s sing for joy to the Lord,
+> Come, let us sing with joy to the Lord,
-> Let’s shout joyfully to the rock of our salvation.
+> Let us shout with gladness to the rock of our salvation.

 ## Psalm 95:2

-> Let’s come before His presence with a song of thanksgiving,
+> Let us approach His presence with a song of gratitude,
-> Let’s shout joyfully to Him in songs with instruments.
+> Let us joyfully praise Him with music.

 ---

 ## Psalm 95:3

-> For the Lord is a great God
+> For the Lord is indeed a great God
-> And a great King above all gods,
+> And a mighty King above all gods,

 ## Psalm 95:4

-> In whose hand are the depths of the earth,
+> In His hand are the depths of the earth,
-> The peaks of the mountains are also His.
+> The peaks of the mountains belong to Him as well.

 ## Psalm 95:5

-> The sea is His, for it was He who made it,
+> The sea is His, for He created it,
-> And His hands formed the dry land.
+> And His hands shaped the dry land.

 ---

 ## Psalm 95:6

-> Come, let’s worship and bow down,
+> Come, let us worship and bow down,
-> Let’s kneel before the Lord our Maker.
+> Let us kneel before the Lord, our Creator.

 ## Psalm 95:7

 > For He is our God,
-> And we are the people of His pasture and the sheep of His hand.
+> And we are His people, the flock He tends.

 ---